Survivor Series (2020)

-The 2020 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 34th annual Survivor Series and took place on November 22, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The theme of the event was brand supremacy and featured wrestlers from the two brands against each other—unlike the 2019 event, NXT was not included at this year's event.
-The event also celebrated the 30th anniversary of The Undertaker's WWE debut—his retirement ceremony closed the event.
-This was the fourth Survivor Series event to take place in the state of Florida (two events in Miami and one in Tampa).
+The 2020 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 34th annual Survivor Series event and took place on November 22, 2020, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at the Amway Center in Orlando, Florida.
+The theme of the event was brand supremacy in which every match on the card involved wrestlers from the two brands in direct competition, including the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.
+The event also celebrated the 30th anniversary of The Undertaker's WWE debut, which occurred at the 1990 event—his retirement ceremony closed the show.

-The event was originally scheduled to be held at the American Airlines Center in Dallas, Texas; however, all public gatherings were indefinitely restricted by the City of Dallas government due to the COVID-19 pandemic.
-As a result, and just like the majority of WWE's other shows, the event was moved to the Amway Center in Orlando.
-It was subsequently WWE's final PPV presented from the Amway Center during the COVID-19 pandemic as the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida due to the start of the 2020–21 ECHL and NBA seasons.
+The event was reportedly planned to be held at the American Airlines Center in Dallas, Texas, which would have been the second Survivor Series at the venue, after 2003; however, all public gatherings were indefinitely restricted by the City of Dallas government due to the COVID-19 pandemic.
+As a result, the event was moved to the ThunderDome at the Amway Center, which made it the fourth Survivor Series to take place in the U.S. state of Florida, after 2000 in Tampa and 2007 and 2010 in Miami.
+It was subsequently WWE's final PPV and livestreaming event presented from the ThunderDome at the Amway Center as the bio-secure bubble was relocated to Tropicana Field in St. Petersburg, Florida due to the start of the 2020–21 ECHL and NBA seasons.
+This would also be the final Survivor Series to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-The card was highlighted by two traditional Survivor Series elimination matches: Raw's men's and women's teams were victorious over SmackDown's.
+The card was highlighted by two Survivor Series matches: Raw's men's and women's teams were victorious over SmackDown's.
 In the main event match, SmackDown's Universal Champion Roman Reigns defeated Raw's WWE Champion Drew McIntyre.
 Also on the card, SmackDown Women's Champion Sasha Banks defeated Raw Women's Champion Asuka, and SmackDown Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford) defeated Raw Tag Team Champions The New Day (Kofi Kingston and Xavier Woods).
 Raw won brand supremacy by winning four of the seven matches.
+The 2019 event had also included the NXT brand, which won the brand supremacy competition that year, but NXT was not included at this event largely due to the pandemic as outbreaks of the virus had occurred among the NXT roster.